by Jeff Goulden

 My flight from Durango to Denver was delayed 3 hours by mechanical problems and I missed my connecting flight by only 10 minutes, forcing me to sleep on the floor in the Denver airport and arriving in Seattle 12 hours later than scheduled.

 To see more of my trip pictures go to the San Juan Mountains Gallery on Istockphoto.
+Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
+Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.